RonanDaly/pimp/setup_guide.md

 ### Python

-Install [Python](https://www.python.org/), or make sure it is installed (run `python --version` from the command line to check).
-Python version 2.7 is needed.
+Install [Python](https://www.python.org/) version 2.7, or make sure it is installed (run `python --version` from the command line to check).

 **(Linux)** Python should already be installed.